zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 In addition to [PSR-12](https://github.com/php-fig/fig-standards/blob/master/proposed/extended-coding-style-guide.md#4-classes-properties-and-methods):

-- Methods may not have the final declaration classes declared as final. [*](ruleset.md#genericcodeanalysisunnecessaryfinalmodifier)
+- Methods may not have the final declaration in classes declared as final. [*](ruleset.md#genericcodeanalysisunnecessaryfinalmodifier)
 - The colon used with return type declarations MUST be surrounded with 1 space. [*](ruleset.md#slevomatcodingstandardtypehintsreturntypehintspacing)
 - Nullable and optional arguments, which are marked as `= null`, must have the nullablity `?` symbol present. [*](ruleset.md#slevomatcodingstandardtypehintsnullabletypefornulldefaultvalue)